Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 Uruguay recognizes different routes to citizenship, each governed by different rules and timelines.

-Foreign nationals who have been legally resident in Uruguay for 3 years (if married) or 5 years (if single) are eligible to apply for legal citizenship via naturalization.
+Foreign nationals who have been legally resident in Uruguay for 3 years if married, or have established family ties in Uruguay, such as a Uruguayan spouse or children or 5 years if single are eligible to apply for legal citizenship via naturalization.
 The 3 or 5-year clock starts from the date you first arrived in Uruguay to initiate your residency application, not from the date your residency was formally granted.
 Throughout this period, you must demonstrate genuine residence by being in Uruguay for 183 days per year.
 To be eligible for Uruguayan citizenship by naturalization, applicants must:

 • demonstrate sufficient Spanish language proficiency